 Fertility Awareness Method: Your Natural Alternative to Synthetic Contraception

-The Fertility Awareness Method (FAM) is a natural and hormone-free approach to birth control that involves observing and interpreting changes in your menstrual cycle to know what days you’re fertile and not.
+The Fertility Awareness Method (FAM) is a natural and hormone-free alternative to birth control that involves observing and interpreting physical signs and symptoms occurring in response to the changing hormone levels throughout the menstrual cycle.

-Understanding your menstrual cycle is more than just knowing when your fertile window occurs in order to avoid pregnancy.
-It also allows you to plan your lifestyle and intimate relationships to optimise your chances of getting pregnant if you’re trying to conceive.
+Understanding your menstrual cycle and fertility can assist in effective monitoring of your fertile window to prevent pregnancy.
+Simultaneously it allows you to plan your lifestyle and intimate relationships to optimize your chances of pregnancy if you’re trying to conceive.

 Our menstrual cycle is our fifth vital sign.
 In addition to monitoring blood pressure, heart rate, body temperature and breathing rate, we should always be alert of any changes in our monthly cycle.

 4 Things You Need to Know About Your Menstrual Cycle

 The menstrual cycle occurs in three phases: follicular, ovulatory, and luteal.
 The follicular phase (pre-ovulatory) begins on the first day of menstruation and lasts for about 7 to 21 days.
 It is followed by the ovulatory phase which only lasts for one day.
 You then move into the luteal phase (post-ovulatory) which lasts for about 11 to 16 days in a healthy fertile cycle.

 - A healthy menstrual cycle should occur in a cyclic pattern and is typically between 21 and 35 days long.
 If your cycle is shorter or longer than this, it may be an indication of an underlying imbalance that needs to be addressed.